NXT vs Polycarbonate lenses

 How They Are Made

 A big difference between poly lenses and NXT is their manufacturing process.
 Polycarbonate lenses are injection molded.
 It is a quick process, resulting in a weaker material more likely to crack under stress.
-While NXT is made from a casting process, the material is filled into a cast and allowed to cure over time, several hours, before being removed.
+NXT is made from a thermal casting process, where the material is filled into a cast and allowed to cure over time, several hours, before being removed.

 What About Glass?

-It goes without saying that NXT is more impact-resistant than glass, which is important especially when it comes to sports sunglasses.
+It goes without saying that NXT is more impact-resistant than glass, which is important especially when it comes to hard use sunglasses.
 But that's not the only benefit that NXT has over glass lenses.
 There are a few reasons to skip glass lenses in favor of NXT.
 Learn more about the difference between glass and NXT lenses for sunglasses.

 Why We Choose NXT

 Because of these superior attributes, Breakline Optics has chosen NXT as our standard lens.
 Combined with our polarization process and our anti-fogging technology, NXT lenses are the best lenses in the sport, fishing, and active lifestyle eyewear industry.
-And as an active-lifestyle eyewear brand, Breakline was created to put together the toughest (and best looking) shades on the market, while still providing the optical clarity required for not just UV protection, but to actually enhance your visual performance.
+And as an active-lifestyle eyewear brand, Breakline was created to put together the toughest (and best looking) shades on the market, while still providing the optical clarity required for not just UV protection, but to enhance your visual experience.

 Some might say that the drawback with NXT lenses is the cost, but that’s not the case with us.
 NXT is our standard lens, we don’t sell polycarbonate as a base lens and then upcharge for this unique and superior material.
 We don’t hide NXT from our customers or act like we invented it and give it a special name.
 Side by side, NXT is clearer and stronger than polycarbonate, period, and that's why we use it.
-From snobby, glass-wearing fly casters, take our word for it and give it a try.
+From snobby, glass-wearing fly anglers, take our word for it and give it a try.

 More Questions About NXT Lenses